ajmorash/rocket-commerce/readme.md

 # Rocket Commerce

 Minimal E-Commerce site built using MERN Stack.

+A lot of the code is based off of a MERN Stack course created by Brad Traversy (https://github.com/bradtraversy/mern_shopping_list)

 ## Getting Started